⚠️ CONTENT VERIFICATION STATUS: This draft is . All citations require validation.

 - Rama Navami: Rama's birthday (March/April)

-- Diwali: Celebrated by Vaishnavas as the day Rama returned to Ayodhya
+- Diwali: celebrated by many Vaishnavas as the day Rama returned to Ayodhya

-- Holi: The festival of colors, celebrating Krishna's playful love with the gopis (cowherd women)
+- Holi: the festival of colours, celebrating Krishna's play with the gopis (cowherd women)

 Sacred Sites

-- Tirupati (Venkateswara Temple): The richest and most-visited Hindu temple in the world, located in Andhra Pradesh
+- Tirupati (Venkateswara Temple): the richest and most-visited Hindu temple in the world (Andhra Pradesh)

-- Jagannath Puri: The temple of Lord Jagannath (Krishna as Lord of the Universe) in Odisha
+- Jagannath Puri: the temple of Lord Jagannath (a form of Krishna) in Odisha

 - The historical existence of Rama and Krishna is debated; the app presents both traditional and scholarly perspectives

-- ISKCON's representation of Gaudiya Vaishnavism is one modern interpretation among many
+- ISKCON's presentation of Gaudiya Vaishnavism is one modern interpretation among many

 Standard Disclaimer